glitchjsy/data-frontend/docs/changelog/index.md

 ### Monday 30th December
 * Added [Clip](https://clip.glitch.je) to the footer
+* Begin adding support for a graph to track wait times at Customer & Local Services over time

 ### Wednesday 4th December
 * Added fixed colours for the [Parking Spaces Over Time](http://localhost:3000/charts/transport/parking-over-time) chart (previously it would generate random colours on every request)